 the right to be restored to the same or an equivalent position when you return;

 the right to continued health benefits during the leave; and

 the right not to be discriminated against for taking the leave.

 I don’t want the employer getting away with discriminating against me.
 Can I sue?

-A: If after your free consultation with the the SR Legal Group, it is decided that a lawsuit should be filed, you would be entitled to certain damages allowed through the FMLA.
+A: If after your consultation with the the SR Legal Group, it is decided that a lawsuit should be filed, you would be entitled to certain damages allowed through the FMLA.
 These damages would include back pay (including the benefits lost), liquidated damages, attorney’s fees, and recovery of costs.

 How much time do I have to take action?

 A: The statute of limitations for an FMLA claim is typically two years, three years in certain circumstances.
 But, a lot of preparation and investigation has to go into an FMLA lawsuit, so the sooner you contact Paul Rouhana and the SR Legal Group the better chance we will have to evaluate your particular circumstances.

 I can’t afford to pay a lawyer for this.
 How does the fee arrangement work?

 A: In most cases, the SR Legal Group will represent you in your FMLA case on a contingency basis.
 A detailed retainer agreement between you and the law firm will be drafted, reviewed with you and signed, outlining all of your rights and responsibilities during the litigation.
 Do not wait to call if you think you have been discriminated against.